kiosk-exchange/kiosk/README.md

 function buy(uint256 DIN, uint256 quantity) payable;
 ```

-A `Market` is also responsible for managing `Orders` and determining when a seller has fulfilled an `Order` and can withdraw its proceeds.
+A `Market` is also responsible for determining when a seller has fulfilled an `Order` and can withdraw its proceeds.

 ```cs
 function isFulfilled(uint256 orderID) constant returns (bool);